serhatarslan-hub/cs244-ICW_testing/README.md

 - Once a timeout is detected by the server but after filling the initial congestion window, it will begin retransmitting the previously sent packets.
 - The tester then interprets this retransmission as the conclusion of the ICW and infers the ICW size as the total number of bytes received up to this point divided by the `MSS`.

 In order to infer the ICW size, we need to ensure that the web server will send at least `ICW * MSS` amount of data.
 Finding a large file on every web server is difficult so Padhye & Floyd attempt to solve this problem by keeping the `MSS` small (the paper uses a value of 100 bytes).
-This is problematic because the most common MSS size on today's internet is 1460 bytes.
+This is problematic because the most common MSS size on today's Internet is 1460 bytes.
 We discuss this consideration [below](#discussion).

 ## Reproduction Philosophy

 Our code aims to reproduce only the initial congestion window size measurements of Padhye & Floyd by reproducing Tables 2 and 3 in the original paper.
 To make our results comparable, we aimed to base our reproduction as closely as possible on the written description in Padhye & Floyd.
 However, some small modifications were necessary to make this reproduction possible.
-We then address issues with this reproduction on the modern internet, specifically the issue of an artificially small `MSS` and describe experiments for reproducing the test with a larger `MSS` on the modern internet.
+We then address issues with this reproduction on the modern Internet, specifically the issue of an artificially small `MSS` and describe experiments for reproducing the test with a larger `MSS` on the modern Internet.

 We did not use TBIT (the tool that authors used for their tests) during our reproduction due to compatibility issues.
 TBIT was implemented for the BSD operating system 19 years ago (source code available at www.aciri.org/tbit/).
 Although a patch for Linux compatibility was published in 2004, there remain several compatibility issues with modern Linux distributions.
 We implemented our own initial congestion window size tester in Python 2.7 using the Scapy packet manipulation module.
 We chose Scapy for its simplicity and flexibility for packet by packet content manipulation.
 We discuss complications with this choice [below](#Complications-and-Limitations).